Creating your own car configurations is fairly simple and allows you to have your car be exactly the way you want it.

 The first step to creating a new custom configuration is to choose the vehicle (and configuration) that you will be using as your starting point.

-To access the part selector, press escape and select the vehicle config in the top menu.
+To access the Parts selector, press escape and select the Vehicle Config

-The tuning menu will offer different settings based on the parts you’ve chosen.
+The Tuning menu will offer different settings based on the parts you’ve chosen.
 Racing suspension and drivetrain parts will often unlock additional adjustments, while road going parts will not be adjustable.

-Saving your configuration is done by entering a name for the configuration and then clicking save.
+Saving your configuration is done by entering a name for the configuration and then clicking Save

 Keep in mind that the game will automatically take a screenshot of your car to use as a thumbnail, so you should adjust your view to get a nice picture.

-To use your custom configurations, you can either load them from the same menu where you saved your configuration, or you can use the vehicle selector and choose your configuration in the list.
+To use your custom configurations, you can either load them from the Save & Load